 Let’s look at a few ways to get the most out of this simple yet powerful feature:

 - Save a search from each table you access most frequently.
 These searches don’t necessarily have to find records you’re assigned to.
 In fact, you may not be assigned to any records in that table, but still need to check on the process with some regularity.
 By saving at least one search from each table, I’ve created a handy shortcut to get to my most frequently visited tables without scrolling down the left pane.
-When you save multiple searches from the same table, they will be grouped together in the My Assigned section.

 - Pin saved searches that find important reference records.
 For example, we maintain several template knowledgebases, managed in our internal system by the KBs table.
 I’ve saved the Generative Templates search to the My Assigned section as a quick way to find this important list of records.